tips for pearls

 ears.”

-According to legend, Cleopatra crushed a pearl into a glass of wine to prove to Marc Antony that she could give the most expensive dinner in history.
+According to legend, Cleopatra crushed a pearl into a glass of wine to prove that she could give the most expensive dinner in history to Marc Antony.

 In ancient Rome, pearls were considered the ultimate status symbol.

-A pair of natural pearl earrings belonging once to the Empress of France Eugenie (wife of Napoleon III) was sold in New York in an auction at US$ 3.3 million.
+A pair of natural pearl earrings belonging once to the Empress of France Eugenie (wife of Napoleon III) was sold in New York at US$ 3.3 million in an auction.

 Want to learn about tips for silver jewelry?
-Read our article here.
+Please read our article here.

 Elizabeth Taylor’s famous La Peregrina 16th-century pearl sold for US$11.8 million.

 Pearl culturing started in China hundreds of years ago.
-Japan started in early the 20th century and became soon commercially important.
+Japan began to in the early 20th century and soon became commercially important.

-Mikimoto Kōkichi was a Japanese entrepreneur who is credited with creating the first cultured pearl and subsequently starting the cultured pearl industry with the establishment of his luxury pearl company Mikimoto.
+Mikimoto Kōkichi was a Japanese entrepreneur who created the first cultured pearl and started the sophisticated pearl industry by establishing his luxury pearl company, Mikimoto.

 The spherical shape of pearls leads to many countries associating them with the moon.
 In ancient China, pearls were believed to protect from dragons.
 In Europe, pearls symbolize purity and modesty.